dino-/git-notes/git-notes.md

 without going through the server.

+### Sending some (but not all) commits somewhere in a bundle

+In the source repo

+    $ git bundle create ../foo.bundle src-branchname

+This will get all unpushed commits in this branch.
+Now, send the file `foo.bundle` somewhere.

+In the destination repo, you can verify this looks ok to git before proceeding

+    $ git bundle verify ../foo.bundle

+And then pull it much like any other remote

+    $ git pull ../foo.bundle dest-branchname[:src-branchname]

 ## Committing changes

 In git, it's a two-step process of adding changes to the index and then committing